 Self-Hosting

-Self-hosting ForkFlux gives your agents a shared coordination bus that you control.
-A hosted deployment usually includes the ForkFlux API, a database, and one MCP server configuration per assistant or agent environment.
+Self-hosting ForkFlux gives your agents a shared collaboration bus that you control.
+A hosted deployment can include the ForkFlux API, a database, and a shared MCP HTTP service that multiple assistants can reach.

 Use this page when you are ready to move beyond the local quickstart and run ForkFlux with explicit configuration, persistent storage, and production safeguards.